 What is humanistic therapy?

 Humanistic is a general term which is used to cover a number of specific types of therapy – person-centred, gestalt, transactional analysis , psychosynthesis, human givens and existential – though it can also be used alone.
 It is based on the idea that the individual is the expert in their own life rather than the therapist and is inherently capable of reaching his/her own human potential by developing cognitive awareness and focusing on their relationship to themselves, to others and to society as a whole.
-The therapist actively works with the client to explore their capacities for self-regulation, responsibility and choice.
+When carrying out humanistic therapy, the therapist actively works with the client to explore their capacities for self-regulation, responsibility and choice.

 Who benefits from humanistic therapy?